Villa del Lago: Tuscan Inspired Luxury Estate

 The stone walls continue inside Villa del Lago here in the 28-foot-high Tuscan inspired entrance hall.
 Natural light floods the giant room through the massive skylight created above it, from which Behnke has suspended a large hand-forged chandelier by Gregorius Pineo.
 Several lighting sconces obtained from Paris during shopping trips for the house also line the walls.
 The entrance hall functions ideally for receiving guest when entertaining large crowds, a priority for the homeowners.

 The entrance hall leads into the soaring double-height great room.
 The vast open chamber provides a series of intimate seating areas which you can see in the opening photo.
 The photo above focuses in on the sitting area gathered around the antique fireplace surround.
-The painting displayed on the wood paneled walls above the mantle is by Ned Evans.
+The painting displayed on the wood paneled walls above the mantel is by Ned Evans.
 A custom rug from Martin Patrick Evan defines the conversation area, while a custom iron chandelier by Paul Ferrante illuminates the room from above.
 Suzani by Donghia draperies frame the tall windows and doors which provide the room’s best feature, the beautiful views.

 The great room includes a bespoke designed Zinc bar created especially for this space.